 This 26m urban core street interfaces with the rail corridor.
-A 10m landscape buffer provides visual screening of the rail corridor.
-A shared path sits within this buffer and runs adjacent to the rail corridor and there is a 3.8m footpath running along the retail interface (with residential above).
+A landscape buffer provides visual screening of the rail corridor.
+A shared path and a pedestrian path sits within this buffer and runs adjacent to the rail corridor and there is a 3.8m footpath running along the retail interface (with residential above).

-Figure 26.
+Figure 30.
 Urban Core Street B Section (26.1m)